maxgroll/tictactoe/README.md

 # tictactoe

-## Schoolprojet of an intelligent(unbeatable) tic-tac-toe game in cpp
+## Schoolproject of an intelligent(unbeatable) tic-tac-toe game in cpp

-download project and navigate to foler in cmd or terminal
+download project and navigate to folder in cmd or terminal

 open with 'start.bat' or 'g++ Game.cpp -std=c++14 -o max && max'